dnlzrgz/hugo-terrassa-theme/README.md

 $ hugo new contact/_index.md -k page
 ```

 The title and description will be used as the main title and subtitle respectively with a contact form.
+The rest of the options are defined in the [config.toml](https://github.com/danielkvist/hugo-terrassa-theme/blob/master/exampleSite/config.toml).

 ## Config